 What can be tested with a rapid urine test?

+Many substances are usually found only in a certain amount, so a higher or lower concentration indicates a deviation from the norm.
 “Reference: negative” means that a substance is not normally found in urine.
-Other substances are usually found only in a certain amount, so a different concentration indicates a deviation from the norm.
 The following substances can be checked using a rapid urine test:

 - pH value (shows the acidity of the urine, reference, depending on diet, is about 5 to 7, with 5 meaning that acidity is too high, and 7 that it is too low)

 - Protein (reference: negative)